 A statistically significant correlation was found between sister chromatid exchange frequency and the level of ethylene oxide, as well as a multiple correlation between sister chromatid exchange frequency and ethylene oxide exposure, smoking and age (Sarto et al., 1984).
 In the USA, the sister chromatid exchange frequencies in the lymphocytes of 61 sterilization workers involved in sterilizing health-care products, were monitored over a period of 2 years and compared with those of 82 unexposed controls.
-During the study period, 8-hour Time-Weighted-Average (TWA) exposure wwas reported to be less than 1.8 mg/m3.
-Prior to the start of the study, 8-hours (TWA) between 0.9 and 36 mg/m3 were measured.
-In the USA workers exposed to low levels of ethylene oxide, such as those at a worksite with 8-h time-weighted-average ethylene oxide levels below 1.8 mg/m3 prior to and during the study, did not show increased frequencies of 5-36 mg/m3 prior to the study showed an increased frequency of sister chromatid exchange; results were adjusted for smoking habits, sex and age (Stolley et al., 1984).
+During the study period, 8-hour Time-Weighted-Average (TWA) exposure was reported to be less than 1.8 mg/m.
+Prior to the start of the study, 8-hours TWA ranged between 0.9 and 36 mg/m.
+In the USA, workers exposed to low levels of ethylene oxide, such as those at a worksite with 8-h time-weighted-average ethylene oxide levels below 1.8 mg/m prior to and during the study, did not show increased frequencies of sister chromatid exchange.
+Workers who had been exposed to levels of 5-36 mg/m prior to the study showed an increased frequency of sister chromatid exchange; results were adjusted for smoking habits, sex and age (Stolley et al., 1984).

 Samples of blood were collected from a group of plant workers engaged in the manufacture of ethylene oxide for periods of up to 14 years, and also from a group of control personnel matched by age and smoking habits.
 Peripheral blood lymphocytes were cultured for cytogenetic analysis.
-Selected immune and hematological parameters were also investigated.
+Selected immune and haematological parameters were also investigated.
 The results of these studies showed no statistically significant difference between the group of plant workers and the control group in respect to any of the biological parameters investigated in this study.
-Nevertheless, duration of employment in ethylene oxide manufacturing was positively correlated (p< 0.05) with the frequency of chromosome breaks and with the percentage of neutrophils in a differential white blood cell count, and negatively correlated (p< 0.05) with the percentage of lymphocytes.
+Nevertheless, duration of employment in ethylene oxide manufacturing was positively correlated (p < 0.05) with the frequency of chromosome breaks and with the percentage of neutrophils in a differential white blood cell count, and negatively correlated (p < 0.05) with the percentage of lymphocytes.
 As the values of these parameters remained within the normal limits of control populations, the correlations were considered to have no significance for health.
 (Van Sittert et al., 1985).